Open Source Ticketing Software in 2026: Options and Managed Alternatives

 What to do if you are currently self-hosting

 Audit the true operational cost.
 Count hours spent on upgrades, patches, incidents, and infrastructure debugging.
 Multiply by your fully-loaded hourly cost.
 If it exceeds $1,000 per month, the switch to a managed platform pays back in the first year.
-Deskwoot offers a free trial, one-click migration, and 3 months free Enterprise for teams coming from open source setups.
+Deskwoot offers a free plan, a 7-day trial of paid tiers, and one-click migration tools for teams coming from open source setups.
 Reply to any Deskwoot email or reach out via the website to claim it.

 The honest verdict